 Minimising the environmental footprint

 A Preliminary Environmental Impact Assessment has been undertaken to identify any environmental factors that may be impacted by the Stage 4 road alignment.
 A vegetation, flora and fauna survey has also been undertaken.
-Results of these surveys will help determine what can be done to avoid or minimise environmental impacts, after which a referral will be sent to WA Environmental Protection Authority and Commonwealth Department of Agriculture, Water and Environment for their assessment.
+Results of these surveys will help determine what can be done to avoid or minimise environmental impacts as part of the WA Environmental Protection Authority and Commonwealth Department of Agriculture, Water and Environment assessment.

 Incorporating and managing cultural heritage

-Stage 4 is located within Yindjibarndi-Ngarluma and Eastern Guruma country, with many areas of great significance to local Aboriginal people, including Hamersley Range, Fortescue River, Weelamurra Creek and Hamersley Homestead.
+Stage 4 is located within Yindjibarndi and Eastern Guruma country, with many areas of great significance to local First Nations People, including Hamersley Range, Fortescue River, Weelumurra Creek and Hamersley Homestead.

-We have been working with Yindjibarndi-Ngarluma and Eastern Guruma representative groups to understand cultural and social implications of the project, aiming for a positive and respectful relationship throughout the project lifecycle.
+We have been working with Yindjibarndi and Wintawari Guruma representative groups to understand cultural and social implications of the project, aiming for a positive and respectful relationship throughout the project lifecycle.

 Heritage surveys are being organised to identify cultural and heritage sites to inform the road alignment design to minimise or avoid impacts.Stage 4 Aboriginal procurement and employment targets are being finalised.

-- Stage 3: Targets set for Aboriginal employment (13 per cent, including 5 per cent locals) and a 15 per cent target with a total contract spend on local Aboriginal Businesses of 5 per cent.
+- Targets for the Stage 3 Section: Targets set for Aboriginal employment (13 per cent, including 5 per cent locals) and a 15 per cent target with a total contract spend on local Aboriginal Businesses of 5 per cent.

 - Improve access to the popular Millstream Chichester National Park and Karijini National Park, helping boost tourist traffic in the heart of the Pilbara